joshlevinson/pmp-roles/readme.txt

 == Changelog ==
 = 1.3.1 - 2020-10-28 =
-* BUG FIX: Fixed issue where accidently removed administrator role from edit user profile page while plugin is active.
+* BUG FIX: Fixed issue where accidentaly removed administrator role from edit user profile page while plugin is active.

 = 1.3 - 2020-10-26 =
 * ENHANCEMENT: Added options to level settings area to choose which roles members should receive when purchasing a level.